tomcadene/vanityviewer/README.md

 ## Contributing:
 Guidelines for contributing to the project, including coding standards, pull requests, and issue reporting.
+Contributions are welcome!
+Please read the CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## License:
 Details about the software license, specifying how it can be used and distributed.
+This project is licensed under the MIT License - see the LICENSE file for details.